How Do I Prove Medical Malpractice in a Birth Injury Lawsuit?

 - Arbitration and Limits on Medical Malpractice Awards

 - Consult a Medical Malpractice Attorney About Your Birth Injury Claim

 Few scenarios are more frightening for new parents than something going wrong during the birth of their child.

 We trust doctors to exercise professional skill and good judgment during the birthing process.
-Unfortunately, doctors are still human and prone to mistakes.
-But when such mistakes deviate from the accepted medical standard of care, we are talking about malpractice, and the innocent child and their parents may be entitled to compensation under Maryland law.
+Unfortunately, doctors are human and prone to mistakes.
+But when such mistakes deviate from the accepted medical standard of care, we are talking about malpractice, and the innocent child and their parents may be entitled to compensation.

 “You have to prove that the care was not within the accepted standards of medical practice—that is, what a reasonably competent practitioner would have done under the same or similar circumstances when faced with a patient in the condition of the plaintiff at that time,” Greenwald says.

-A common example would be when a doctor decides to deliver a baby vaginally when a C-section was called for, and as a result the baby suffered a collarbone fracture.
+A common example would be when a doctor decides to deliver a baby vaginally when a Cesarean section is called for, and as a result, the baby suffers fetal distress and a collarbone fracture.
 If the doctor had ample time and opportunity to ascertain the potential complications, the failure to perform the C-section would constitute malpractice.

 The judge and/or jury need to hear from qualified professionals who can establish the baseline “standard of care” and explain how your healthcare provider deviated from it.